celestiaorg/celestia-node/docs/adr/adr-11-blocksync-overhaul.md

 ## Changelog

 - 23.08.22: Initial unfinished draft
-- 14.09.22: First version finished
+- 14.09.22: The first finished version

 ## Authors

 - @Wondertan

-> I start to like writing ADRs, step-by-step.
+> I start to like writing ADRs step-by-step.
 Also, there is a trick that helps: imagine like you are talking to a dev
 > who just joined the team to onboard him.

 ## Glossary